ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-2-3.md

-# Creating a Framework for the Rise Up Roadmap

 In this chapter, we will explore the process of creating a framework for the Rise Up Roadmap, a step-by-step guide designed to help individuals secure a promotion in their career.
 By establishing a clear and strategic framework, you can navigate the path to professional advancement with confidence and purpose.